Sheep-y/MarsHorizonMods/DeepSpaceSlots/Readme.md

 If you get the log but mod is still not working, read the mod log and/or game log (`Player.log`).

-Errors normally have "Error" or "Exception" in the message, and are usually logged differently from normal messages.
+Errors normally have "Error" or "Exception" in the message.
-If you do find errors, chances are it will need to be fixed by a programmer modder.
-Mod is open source.
+If you do find errors, you usually need a programmer.
 Resetting the config may help, though.
 Which brings us to...

 ## Check Mod Config